“All of Sicily is a dimension of the imagination.”

 Today we cycle under the slopes of the Iblei Mountains, through a beautiful valley full of farmers’ fields that has been populated for almost 2000 years.
 We will pass through the village of Grammichele with its hexagonal plan and its beautiful square then move to our destination, the Castello Camemi, a lovingly restored castle that is now a hotel.
 Long route option will include a challenging ride to the Monti Iblei with stunning views over the valleys below.
 Distance: 58 Kilometers main route (other distances available)

 We parallel the sea today with beautiful vistas the entire day on our way to our next stop, the city of Syracuse.
 The entire city is a UNESCO World Heritage Site and is famous for its 2,700 years of history and current structures from ancient times.
-The island of Ortygia, part of the city, is the central historic core.
+The island of Ortygia, part of the city, is the central historic core and our hotel overlooks its stunning main piazza.
 Syracuse is a bit larger town, with a population of 118,000, and so offers plenty of sightseeing, shopping, and tempting gelaterias and wine bars.
 Distance: 40 Kilometers main route (other distances available)

-On the last day of our tour, we’ll grab breakfast and head out for a walking tour of the beautiful town of Syracuse.
-We’ll enjoy lunch together before saying our farewells.
-We will then shuttle you either to the Catania airport to catch your flight home (or if you are staying on to hike up Mt.
-Etna, to our next hotel).
+On the last day of our tour, we’ll have breakfast and head out for a walking tour of the beautiful town of Syracuse.
+After checking out of our hotel, we'll shuttle you either to the Catania airport to catch your flight home, or to our Catania hotel if you are staying on to hike up Mt.
+Etna.

-Today is an optional add-on excursion to climb up Mt.
-Etna, which has a number of claims to fame: UNESCO World Heritage Site, the highest active volcano in Europe, one of the most active volcanoes in the world, and the tallest mountain in Italy south of the alps.
-Standing at 10,922 feet in altitude (depending on the current state of eruption, which can add lava flow or blow off rock), the hike is not technical and so requires just very good fitness.
-The trail ascends about 4,000 feet and takes about four hours to reach the top.
-This is an optional hike and will require an additional fee.Book this Tour
+If you choose, you can extend your stay in Sicily (staying two nights in the thriving city of Catania at Palace Hotel Una) to hike on Mt.
+Etna, which has a number of claims to fame: a UNESCO World Heritage Site, the highest active volcano in Europe, one of the most active volcanoes in the world, and the tallest mountain in Italy south of the alps.
+Etna stands at 10,922 feet in altitude (depending on the current state of eruption, which can add lava flow or blow off rock) and offers lunar landscapes, sand trails and stunning views of the countryside below.

 NIGHT 1 >> HOTEL NH CALTAGIRONE VILLA SAN MAURO / CALTAGIRONE